-The Film and Media Studies Program advances the critical study of media culture.
-Its students learn to explain and reimagine a society saturated by audio-visual media--from cinema and radio to television, mobile microscreens, and video games.
-They are assisted in this effort by an internationally regarded faculty that pursues diverse investigations of past, present, and future media institutions, audiences, and creative forms.
+Film and Media Studies students learn to explain and reimagine a society saturated by audio-visual media--from cinema and radio to television, mobile microscreens, and video games.
+They are assisted in this effort by an internationally regarded faculty that pursues diverse investigations of past, present, and future media institutions, industries, audiences, and creative forms.

 Opportunities and resources